UnagiDojyou/Download-and-Sync-YouTube-music/README.md

 Start the download with `python youtube_download-sync_json.py <URL> (download limit)`<br>
 The download limit is the maximum number of downloads in one command.
 If not specified, it defaults to 100.
 3. Fetch artist & title with ChatGPT<br>
-Launch ChatGPT with `python gpt_tag.py <play list name>` and determine the artist and title from the title and channel name.
+Use `python gpt_tag.py <play list name>`<br>
+to generate commands for ChatGPT and paste them. <br>
+Copy the part between `Copy the message below and paste ChatGPT response here.` and `To terminate input, enter a blank line.` and paste it into ChatGPT, paste the JSON part of the response into the console, and press Enter. <br>
+Repeat this until it's done.
 4. Tag and rename files<br>
 Use `python tag_and_rename.py <play list name>` to tag the files with the data determined by ChatGPT and rename them to artist「title」.m4a.